 Congratulations to the winners of the ActionAid Ireland Speech Writing Competition 2015/2016, Lauren Conway from Coláiste Éinde in Galway and Jane Oyenuga, Loreto Secondary School in Kilkenny.
 Both girls are going to Malawi in August with their teacher's to see the Irish Aid Women's Rights Programme First hand.

 The Topics for 2015/2016

 - 2015 is European Year for Development, what can Ireland and Irish Citizens do to create a more equal world?

 - The Human Rights Based Approach to Development looks at structural causes of inequality.
 How can this help women living in poverty?

 - Why are women’s rights important within international development and ending poverty?

-After receiving over 100 speeches from 50 schools ActionAid chose nine finalists to deliver their speech in Royal Irish Academy, Dublin 2, on Tuesday 3rd March.
+After receiving over 100 speeches from 50 schools ActionAid chose ten finalists to deliver their speech in the Royal Irish Academy, Dublin 2, on Tuesday 3rd March.
 Watch a video of the event here:

-In 2015 we were honoured to have three fantastic judges, known for their public speaking:
+In 2016 we were honoured to have three fantastic judges: